 Typically, witnesses do not speak at sentencing hearings.
 However, as with any rule, there are exceptions.
 Many times, especially in more serious cases, the victim of the case is allowed to give a victim impact statement.
 The judge will also listen if the defendant wants to say anything or give any type of statement.
 You need to understand what happens at a sentencing hearing in Los Angeles.

 The judge will take that into consideration in order to get a feel for whether you have any remorse for what happened, whether you understand what you did wrong, and whether you are going to do something like this again.

 On the other hand, if it's a situation where the judge will be deciding the sentence, your attorney can put in a written sentencing petition to the court.
 He or she can then make an oral argument to the judge to try to convince the judge to give you the sentence you want.

 Finally, prepare a statement.
 Talk to your attorney about it and, if it's a situation where a statement is appropriate, you will want to show remorse without giving excuses.
 By you taking responsibility and owning what you did, the judge will get a better indication that you've learned your lesson and you may deserve a break.

 For more information on Witnesses At A Sentencing Hearing In LA, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.